-What is the difference between peeling faux leather and a flaking finish?
+How to tell the difference between delaminating faux leather and a flaking finish on real leather?

 Peeling or flaking is usually a sign of a delaminating bicast, bonded or faux leather and may be cost prohibitive to repair.
 Sometimes, however, peeling or flaking is just a damaged finish (paint) on real leather or vinyl that is easily corrected.